vicci/360Vicci/README.md

 **Database Schema:**
 We used a MySQL database to store all of our information.
 We chose this mostly because the backend for our existing code (the web portal for purchasing the merchandise) was already in a MySQL database, and it just made sense to keep it consistent with the existing code.
-From what we have read and heard, MongoDB would have been much easier to use with our NodeJS backend, but consistency took precidence.
+From what we have read and heard, MongoDB would have been much easier to use with our NodeJS backend, but consistency took precedence.

 Our entity-relationship diagram can be found on lucid chart [here](http://www.lucidchart.com/invitations/accept/52aff6d2-c7b0-467d-ac1a-7e830a004ef4)